xuejiaohan/Nexuse_distiv_doc/docs/source/usage.rst

 .. note::
    The script needs to run once to create the input mapping matrix and need to only run again if a new set of tranmission nodes are used;

-   The process is differentiated before and after 2020 due to the changes of transmission nodes in CentIv
+   The process is differentiated before and after 2020 due to the changes of transmission nodes in CentIv.